The Top Restaurants to try in Greenville SC

 Address: 205 Cedar Lane Rd, Greenville, SC 29611

-Crepe du Jour is a charming little crepe shop located in the midst of all the bustle downtown.
-The setting is very nice, and this place is still quite undervsited.
-Thus, if you are looking for a peaceful brunch experience, Crepe du Jour is the place to be.
-At Crepe du jour, you can indulge in all sorts of crepes, whether sweet or savory.
+Bonjour is a charming little crepe shop located in the midst of all the bustle downtown.
+The setting is very nice, and yet this place remains attractively undiscovered.
+Thus, if you are looking for a peaceful brunch experience, Bonjour is the place to be.
+At Bonjour, you can indulge in all sorts of crepes, whether sweet or savory.
 They also serve wonderful Counter Culture coffee, and refills are unlimited.

 Address: 20 S Main St, Greenville, SC 29601